AW1534/czeditor/README.md

 This application mainly targeted for old and lower hardwares like core2 duo and pentium series.
 It's also compatible with latest generation of hardwares and CPUs.

-It's in alpha stage and currently supporting Windows 2000 ,XP,Windows 7 macs and Ubuntu linux is also supported.
+It's in alpha stage and currently supporting Windows 2000, XP, Windows 7 macs and Ubuntu linux is also supported.

 if you want to contribute , you can do just went to github and fork the repo and start wotking on it.